DFE-Digital/prepare-academy-conversions/README.md

 ## Development Setup

-- Run `npm install; npm run build` from the `ApplyToBecomeInternal/wwwroot` directory to build the styles.
+- Run `npm install; npm run build` from the `Dfe.PrepareConversions/wwwroot` directory to build the styles.
-- Run `dotnet restore` from the `ApplyToBecomeInternal` project to restore dependencies.
+- Run `dotnet restore` from the `Dfe.PrepareConversions` project to restore dependencies.
-- Run `dotnet run` from the `ApplyToBecomeInternal` project to run the application.
+- Run `dotnet run` from the `Dfe.PrepareConversions` project to run the application.

 ### User-secrets
 The following user secrets are required to be able to connect to the TRAMS API (also known as the Academies API):